itmm/pwg/index.md

 @end(random select)
 ```
 * `@f(random_select)` expects that the character set is not empty
-* It builds a uniform distribution so it choses each character with the
+* It builds a uniform distribution so it chooses each character with the
   same probability

 ```